Ferencvárosi TC–Újpest FC rivalry

-The fixture between Ferencvárosi TC and Újpest FC is a local derby in Budapest, Hungary and is argaubly the most fierce rivalry in the country, and one of the most fierce in Eastern Europe.
-It is usually referred to as The Derbi, deriving from the English word Derby.
-It was first contested in 1905, and was given the name it is known as today in March 1930, after the clash of Ferencváros and Újpest was referred to as Derbi, highlighting the ferocity of the match-up, which ended 1-1.
+The fixture between Ferencvárosi TC and Újpest FC is a local derby in Budapest, Hungary.
+It is arguably the most fierce rivalry in the country, and one of the most fierce in Eastern Europe.
+It is usually referred to as The Derbi, deriving from the English word derby.
+It was first contested in 1905, and was given its current name in March 1930, after the clash of Ferencváros and Újpest was referred to as "Derbi", reflecting the ferocity of the match-up, which ended 1-1.

-Initially less important than the Örökrangadó, The Derbi surpassed the prominence of Ferencváros and MTK's clash during the 1940s, and 1950s, due to MTK disbanding for a brief period of time, and Újpest growing up to become a worthy challenger of Ferencváros, as they won eight national titles between 1930 and 1947.
+Initially less important than the Örökrangadó, the Derbi surpassed the prominence of Ferencváros and MTK's clash during the 1940s and 1950s, due to MTK disbanding for a brief period of time, and Újpest becoming a worthy challenger of Ferencváros, as they won eight national titles between 1930 and 1947.

-Arguably the most prestigious rivalry in the country, the two clubs are the most popular clubs in the country and two of the most successful ones.
-Ferencváros are the most decorated club in Hungary, having won a record 36 national championships, winning every single leaguetitle since the 2018/19 season. Újpest are 20-time champions of Hungary, coming in third behind MTK and Ferencváros in terms of all-time leaguetitles won, however, have been unable to claim a national championship since 1998.
+These clubs are among the most popular and successful clubs in the country.
+Ferencváros are the most decorated club in Hungary, having won a record 36 national championships and every single league title since the 2018/19 season. Újpest are 20-time champions of Hungary, coming in third behind MTK and Ferencváros in terms of all-time league titles won, but have been unable to claim a national championship since 1998.

-The clubs have met 243 times in the top-flight, Ferencváros won 119, while Újpest won 61.
+The clubs have met 243 times in the top-flight; Ferencváros have won 119 games while Újpest have won 61.

-Both clubs are named after the areas in the city they play in, Ferencváros play in the 9th district Ferencváros just south of the city centre. Újpest play in the 4th district of Újpest to the north of the city.
-Traditionally MTK were Ferencváros main rival with both clubs dominating early Hungarian football.
-Once Újpest turned professional in the mid-1920s they became a successful side (totally dominating the league in the 1930s and 1970s).
+Both clubs are named after the areas in the city they play in: Ferencváros play in the 9th district, Ferencváros, just south of the city centre and Újpest play in the 4th district of Újpest, to the north of the city.
+Ferencváros is also known as Fradi and FTC, while Újpest is also known as Dózsa and UTE.

+Traditionally, MTK were Ferencváros' main rival, with both clubs dominating early Hungarian football.
+Once Újpest turned professional in the mid-1920s they became a successful side, totally dominating the league in the 1930s and 1970s.

-On the day of the match police have to defend the public from the aggressive supporters of the two clubs.
-Therefore, the Line 3 of the Budapest Metro is controlled by the police and special carriages are provided before and after the match.
-The purple-white supporters of the Újpest FC get on at the Újpest–Központ metro station which is the closest metro station to the Szusza Ferenc Stadium.
+On match days, police are often present to defend the public from the aggressive supporters of the two clubs.
+Therefore, Line 3 of the Budapest Metro is controlled by the police and special carriages are provided before and after the match.
+The purple-white supporters of Újpest FC get on at the Újpest–Központ metro station, which is the closest metro station to the Szusza Ferenc Stadium.
 They get off at the Népliget metro station which is next to the Albert Stadion.
-The journey usually ends in fights and vandalism, either clashing with fans of Ferencváros and/or the police.
+The journey usually ends in fights and vandalism, with clashes between fans of Újpest and fans of Ferencváros, and/or the police.